pieces-app/soc-II-policy/FAQ/Common.md

 - **Audit Isolation**: Separate audit logs per tenant
 - **Network Segmentation**: VPC isolation for enterprise customers

+### Q: What is the status of Windows COM errors and the optional update?

+**A: We are actively monitoring and addressing Windows compatibility issues.**

+- **Known Issue**: COM (Component Object Model) errors on certain Windows configurations
+- **Windows Update Status**: We work closely with Microsoft to ensure compatibility with all Windows updates
+- **Current Workarounds**:
+  - Run application with elevated privileges if COM errors occur
+  - Ensure Windows is fully updated to latest stable release
+  - Re-register COM components via our diagnostic tool
+- **Resolution Timeline**: Permanent fix targeted for Q1 2025 release
+- **Support**: Contact support@pieces.app for immediate assistance with COM errors

+### Q: When will NPU APIs be available for third-party integration?

+**A: NPU-accelerated features are on our roadmap.**

+- **Current Status**: NPU acceleration in development and testing phase
+- **Target Features**:
+  - OCR (Optical Character Recognition) with NPU acceleration
+  - Superresolution for image enhancement
+  - Real-time transcription and translation
+- **API Availability**: Public API for NPU features targeted for Q2 2025
+- **Hardware Support**: Intel NPUs, Apple Neural Engine, Qualcomm Hexagon
+- **Early Access**: Enterprise customers can request preview access
+- **Documentation**: API specifications will be published 30 days before GA

 ---

 ## 10. Compliance & Regulatory